 Shortlisting.
 Once we receive the scripts they are read and re-read and a shortlist is drawn up after the closing date.
 The short-listed scripts are then sent to the judge and the shortlist cannot be announced until the results envelope is returned to us.
 This is to protect the anonymity of the writers during the judging phase.
 The winning script wins a prize of €500 and the runner-up gets €250.
 The envelopes with the results are opened after the final performance.

 Performance.
-We appoint local drama groups wherever possible to perform the plays at the final.
-If you are associated with a particular group and that group would like to perform your shortlisted play, please let us know and we will try and accommodate your wish.
+If you are associated with a particular group and that group would like to perform your shortlisted play, or if you wish to personally direct and cast your shortlisted play, please let us know and we will be delighted to accommodate you.
 If you know of any actors, directors or groups that would like to participate in the Fringe, please let us know.
+Otherwise, we appoint local drama groups, wherever possible, to perform the plays at the final.
 The drama groups compete for performance and presentation related prizes.

 The decision of the organising committee is final and binding in all matters of dispute.